Searches for continuous gravitational waves from nine young supernova remnants: Searches

 \subsection{Target objects}

 The goal of these searches was to target young non-pulsing neutron stars.
-Starting with the comprehensive catalog of \ac{SNR}s \citep{Green2009, Green2014}, augmented by a search of the recent literature, we narrowed the list to remnants with confirmed associated non-pulsing point sources (central compact objects or small pulsar wind nebulae or candidates).
+Starting with the comprehensive catalog of \acp{SNR} \citep{Green2009, Green2014}, augmented by a search of the recent literature, we narrowed the list to remnants with confirmed associated non-pulsing ``point'' sources---\acp{CCO} (mostly soft thermal emission, no radio, sub-arcsecond size) or small \acp{PWN} (mostly hard nonthermal emission, sub-arcminute size) or candidates.
+These strongly indicate the presence of a neutron star, although they do not indicate if it is emitting in the \ac{LIGO} frequency band.
+We make our searches in the hopes that some of the stars are emitting in this band.
 We also included \ac{SNR}~G1.9+0.3, although a point source is not visible (and may not exist since the supernova may have been Type~Ia), because this remnant is the youngest known and is small enough to search with a single sky location.

 The final selection of target objects and search parameters was based on beating the indirect upper limit on \ac{GW} emission due to energy conservation.
 This upper limit is based on the optimistic assumption that all of the star's (unobserved) spin-down is due to \ac{GW} emission, and has been since the supernova.
-In terms of the distance $D$ to the source and the age $a$ of the source, this indirect limit is \citep{Wette2008}
+In terms of the ``intrinsic strain amplitude'' $h_0$ defined by \citet{Jaranowski1998}, this indirect limit is \citep{Wette2008}

-This assumes a moment of inertia $10^{45}$~g~cm$^2$ and (spherical harmonic $m=2$) mass quadrupole \ac{GW} emission, the usual assumption in the literature.
-For current quadrupole ($r$-mode) emission, it is slightly higher \citep{Owen:2010ng}; but we used the mass quadrupole value.
-The ``intrinsic strain'' $h_0$ is generally a factor 2--3 greater than the actual strain amplitude response of a detector; it is defined precisely in \citet{Jaranowski1998} and related to standard multipoles and properties of the source in \citet{Owen:2010ng}.
+where $D$ is the distance to the source and $a$ is its age.
+This assumes a moment of inertia $10^{45}$~g~cm$^2$ and (spherical harmonic $m=2$) mass quadrupole \ac{GW} emission, the usual assumptions in the \ac{GW} literature; and also assumes that the star has spun down at least 10--20\% since birth, the usual assumption in the pulsar literature.
+For current quadrupole ($r$-mode) emission, the indirect limit on $h_0$ is slightly higher \citep{Owen:2010ng}; but we used the mass quadrupole value.
+The intrinsic strain $h_0$ is generally a factor 2--3 greater than the actual strain amplitude response of a detector; it is defined precisely in \citet{Jaranowski1998} and related to standard multipoles and properties of the source in \citet{Owen:2010ng}.
+It can be converted to fiducial ellipticity and $r$-mode amplitude of a neutron star via Eqs.~(\ref{epsilon}) and~(\ref{alpha}).
 In order to beat the limit~(\ref{indirect}) over as wide a frequency band as possible, we generally used the most optimistic (lowest) age and distance estimates from the literature, corresponding to the highest indirect limit, with exceptions noted below.
 The algorithm for that final selection is described in the next subsection.